-There are several problems that can produce a mini-split chemical smell.
-To ensure your technician quickly finds the source, it’s best to be as specific as you can.
+There are several problems that can result in a mini-split chemical smell.
+To ensure your technician quickly locates the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
-This could be an electrical problem and may be accompanied by chemical residue on the damaged components.
+This could be an electrical problem and may be accompanied by chemical residue on the affected components.

 In other cases, your mini-split smells like acetone or nail polish remover.
 The refrigerant is possibly leaking, so plan for professional mini-split repair right away.
 You can reduce the risk of the damage spreading by shutting down your mini-split until repairs are underway.

-You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
-Air Concepts of Middle Georgia staff will do their best to finish repairs soon.
+You’ll want to address this as soon as possible, as damage to these components may keep the mini-split from working entirely.
+Air Concepts of Middle Georgia staff will do their best to complete repairs soon.

-When your mini-split starts to smell, call the HVAC pros at Air Concepts of Middle Georgia.
+When your mini-split starts to smell, contact the HVAC pros at Air Concepts of Middle Georgia.
 Many of these odors are best resolved with professional cleaning.
 And if something has become damaged, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.
+You can depend on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.

 Want to learn more?
 Get in touch with our staff today.
 You can request a free quote or an appointment by giving us a call at .